Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Conversions of User Types

-Avoid implementing operators and constructors that allow for implicit conversions from one type to another unless the conversion is "costless".
-A conversion is costless if nothing is done other than value assignments.
-If a conversion is not costless, users must explicitly cast objects from one type to another.
+Avoid implementing operators and constructors that allow for implicit conversions from one type to another unless the conversion is "cost-less".
+A conversion is cost-less if nothing is done other than value assignments.
+If a conversion is not cost-less, users must explicitly cast objects from one type to another.
 This may be done through a member function or a global function that does the conversion.

 ## Heap Memory Ownership

-When dealing with memory allocated on the heap, ownership must be encapsulated into object lifetime to employ the Resource Aquisition Is Initialization (RAII) pattern.
-Standard library types that manage memory must be prefeered over manual memory management, including `std::vector` and `std::unique_ptr`.
-The operators `new` and `delete` must not be used unless controling memory allignment.
+When dealing with memory allocated on the heap, ownership must be encapsulated into object lifetime to employ the Resource Acquisition Is Initialization (RAII) pattern.
+Standard library types that manage memory must be preferred over manual memory management, including `std::vector` and `std::unique_ptr`.
+The operators `new` and `delete` must not be used unless controlling memory allignment.
 C standard library memory functions such as `malloc`, `realloc` and `free` must never be used unless they are required.

 ## Memory Reservation

 When a contiguious heap allocated data structure is filled with data, the required memory must be allocated ahead of time if possible.
-This is far more performant than gradually reallocating and expanding the memory as the data is filled.
+This is far more optimal than gradually reallocating and expanding the memory as the data is filled.
 If the size can not be easily determined ahead of time, the memory must instead be reserved to the maximum possible minimum size and then shrunk down after the memory is filled.
-The template type `std::vector` from the standard libary has built in functions for doing this.
+The template type `std::vector` from the standard library has built in functions for doing this.
 Custom user defined types that deal with heap memory must be declared simillar member functions to allow for this kind of optimization.

 ## Reference Counted Types